bsdpot/potluck/mastodon-s3/README.md

 The DEEPLPLAN is the type of API plan.
 If using the free plan set this value to 'free'.
 If unset it will default to 'free'.

+The OWNERNAME is the username of the Owner account on a fresh instance.
+Setting this simply hard-codes it in the script.
+The script must still be run manually.

+The OWNEREMAIL is the email address of the Owner account.
+Setting this simply hard-codes it in the script.
+The script must still be run manually.

 # Usage

 ## Secret Key